bot-app/trading/docs/freqai.md

 ## General approach

-You provide FreqAI with a set of custom *base indicators* (the same way as in a [typical Freqtrade strategy](strategy-customization.md)) as well as target values (*labels*).
+You provide FreqAI with a set of custom *base indicators* (the same way as in a [typical Trading strategy](strategy-customization.md)) as well as target values (*labels*).
 For each pair in the whitelist, FreqAI trains a model to predict the target values based on the input of custom indicators.
 The models are then consistently retrained, with a predetermined frequency, to adapt to market conditions.
 FreqAI offers the ability to both backtest strategies (emulating reality with periodic retraining on historic data) and deploy dry/live runs.
 In dry/live conditions, FreqAI can be set to constant retraining in a background thread to keep models as up to date as possible.

 An overview of the algorithm, explaining the data processing pipeline and model usage, is shown below.